PajoHack/Booking-System-PP4/README.md

 - Find the Repository: Navigate to the main page of the repository on GitHub that you want to fork.
 - ork the Repository: Click on the "Fork" button at the top right corner of the repository page.
 This will create a copy of the repository under your GitHub account.
 - Navigate to Your Forked Repository: Once the forking process is complete, you'll be redirected to the main page of your new forked repository.
 You can also access it later by going to your GitHub profile and clicking on the repository name under "Your repositories".
 - Clone the Forked Repository: If you want to work on the project locally, you can clone the forked repository to your machine.
-Click on the green "Code" button on the right side of the repository page, copy the URL, and then use the git clone command in your terminal or command prompt: git clone https://github.com/your-username/repository.git
+Click on the green "Code" button on the right side of the repository page, copy the URL, and then use the git clone command in your terminal or command prompt: git clone https://github.com/PajoHack/Booking-System-PP4.git
 - Access the Repository: Once the repository has been cloned, navigate into the new directory (which will have the same name as the repository) by using the cd command: cd repository-name
 - Check the Repository: You can use the ls command (or dir on Windows) to list the files in the directory and confirm that you've successfully cloned the repository.

 ## Credits

-- The home page template and css was taken from [Start Bootstrap](https://startbootstrap.com/template/full-width-pics)
+- [Start Bootstrap](https://startbootstrap.com/template/full-width-pics) The home page template and css was taken from here.
+- [Lightbox](https://lokeshdhakar.com/projects/lightbox2/) The Lightbox 2 JavaScript library was incorporated into the gallery feature to enhance the user experience.
+- [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) was used to improve responsivness.
+- [Fontawesome](https://fontawesome.com/) was used for icons.
+- [Cloudinary](https://cloudinary.com/) was used for storage of the images used in the project.
+- [jQuery Timepicker](https://timepicker.co/) was used to format the date field correctly on the booking form.
+- [Heroku](https://www.heroku.com/) was used to deplo the finshed project.
+- [Mailjet](https://www.mailjet.com/) was used for email template and to send email notifications.
+- [Balsamiq](https://balsamiq.com/) was used to create the wireframe.

 ## Media

 ### Home Page Images

-- The image of the Italian Countryside on the top part of the screen was taken from [Unsplash](https://unsplash.com/photos/haO04L8LoaU).
+- The image of the Italian food on the top part of the screen was taken from [Freepik](https://www.freepik.com/free-photo/top-view-table-full-delicious-food-assortment_19672823.htm#query=arieal%20view%20of%20italian%20food%20on%20table&position=1&from_view=search&track=ais).
 - The image of the restaurant in the bottom part of the screen was taken from [Unsplash](https://unsplash.com/photos/wfM1Fi-kMaY).

 ### Menu Images